bparanj/crystal/programming/iac/docs/experiments/disable-root-login.md

 - **Disable root SSH login**: This task updates `/etc/ssh/sshd_config` to set `PermitRootLogin` to `no`, disabling root login over SSH.
 - **Disable password authentication**: Similarly, it sets `PasswordAuthentication` to `no` to require SSH key-based authentication.
 - **Ensure SSH directory exists**: Creates the `.ssh` directory for the specified non-root user if it doesn’t already exist, ensuring the correct permissions.
 - **Add authorized key**: Adds a specified public SSH key to the non-root user's authorized keys, allowing key-based SSH login.
-Replace `/path/to/your/public_key.pub` with the actual path to your public SSH key file.
+Replace `/path/to/your/public_key.pub` with the  path to your public SSH key file.
 - **Handlers - restart sshd**: This handler restarts the SSH service to apply the configuration changes.

 ### Important Notes

 - **SSH Access**: Before running this playbook, ensure that you have SSH access to the server using the non-root user and that your public SSH key is correctly installed.
 This is critical because, after applying these changes, password-based and root logins will be disabled.
 - **Ansible User Variable**: Replace `{{ ansible_user }}` with your specific non-root username if not set as a variable elsewhere in your Ansible configurations.
-- **Public Key Path**: Change `/path/to/your/public_key.pub` to the actual path of your public SSH key on the machine running Ansible.
+- **Public Key Path**: Change `/path/to/your/public_key.pub` to the  path of your public SSH key on the machine running Ansible.

 ### Running the Playbook